 A similar thing happened with our youngest, Kalista.
-When we first adopted Kalista she was an absolute scardy cat.
+When we first adopted Kalista, she was an absolute scardy cat.
 She would commonly sleep in laundry baskets, under our bed, and sometimes she would pee on herself in her sleep.

 PRECAUTIONS & SAFETY

-The main precaution before using or anything in general with pets) is making sure that the products are made out of the most basic/natural ingredients.
+The main precaution before using or anything in general with pets) is making sure that the products are made from the most basic/natural ingredients.

 For example, I use vinegar to clean a lot of my fish stuff.
 I also use vinegar to clean household objects that Beau chews on or has the potential to lick, but vinegar is much too acidic to clean your cat with.

-Remember, like humans, cats will absorb these products through their skin, and even after being rinsed they may still have some of the products on their coat.
+Remember, like humans, cats will absorb these products through their skin, and even after being rinsed, they may still have some of the products on their coat.
 If left on your cat’s skin or fur, cats may lick some of the product and may become ill.
 You want to be very, very safe when using non-pet specific products!

-Make sure to read the ingredients thoroughly though, and if there are any ingredients that you don’t recognize or are on the list we’ve provided above, stay away from the product or do some extra research!
+Make sure to read the ingredients thoroughly, though, and if there are any ingredients that you don’t recognize or are on the list we’ve provided above, stay away from the product or do some further research!

 I understand that we’re sometimes in a pinch and don’t have time to buy a product, or your local pet store is out of stock, so you may want to keep an extra bottle of cat shampoo on hand.

 Sometimes we think that the word natural means non-toxic, but this isn’t 100% true.
-Some natural ingredients can actually harm your cat, so make sure you’re looking for soaps such as pure castile soap.
+Some natural ingredients can harm your cat, so make sure you’re looking for soaps such as pure castile soap.

 Pure Castile Soap bars are made from olive oil bases and are both chemical-free and dye-free.

-Although the original Dawn Dish Soap is considered safe to use on cats, it is extremely important that you do not use it frequently on your cat as it was developed to take out oils from the surfaces it cleans.
+Although the original Dawn Dish Soap is considered safe to use on cats, you mustn’t use it frequently on your cat as it was developed to take out oils from the surfaces it cleans.

-Please remember if you are going to use Dawn you only use the original one as it is the gentlest and doesn’t have any ingredients your kitty can’t handle.
-Other variants may cause harmful side effects such as allergies.
+Please remember if you are going to use Dawn; you only use the original one as it is the gentlest and doesn’t have any ingredients your kitty can’t handle.
+Other variants may cause harmful side effects, such as allergies.

 A cat’s skin has a very different pH than our skin does, making human shampoos problematic for a cat’s skin and fur.
-Not only that, many human shampoos contain ingredients that are considered toxic towards cats and may cause a cat to vomit or experience an extremely upset stomach.
+Not only that, many human shampoos contain ingredients that are considered toxic towards cats and may cause a cat to vomit or experience an upset stomach.

 Cats, being extremely meticulous cleaners, will not require frequent baths unless they are experiencing a health condition that hinders them from cleaning themselves or are refusing to clean themselves because they feel unsafe.

 Truthfully, I always keep a bottle of waterless cat shampoo on hand just in case my little ones get into a quick mess.
-It’s the easiest to use on my cats and is quick to use in sticky situations.
+It’s the easiest to use on my cats and is ready to use in sticky situations.

 So pet parents, I’m curious, what’s your favourite method to clean your cat?
 How did your cat react to you cleaning them?
-Does your cat hate water or are they part fish?
+Does your cat hate water, or are they part fish?
 Let me know in the comments below!